1977 Ferrari 512 Berlinetta Boxer

 Oldtimer Australia has had the privilege of selling a number of Ferrari 365 and 512 Berlinetta Boxers over the years and we know these cars very well.
 We are absolutely delighted to offer for sale this 1979 Ferrari 512 Berlinetta Boxer or 512BB as the car is often referred.

-This particular car is understood to have been a UK delivered, factory RHD example that has been in Australia for most of its life.
-Its early history in Australia is not known, however, from 1986 until 1991 it was owned by a well-known Ferrari enthusiast in Adelaide.
-Further research is ongoing to confirm its early history.
+This particular car is an Australian delivered, factory RHD example.
+Its early history is not known, however, from 1986 until 1991 it was owned by a well-known Ferrari enthusiast in Adelaide.

 In March 1991 the car was sold, through Melbourne based classic and prestige car dealer Dutton Pty Ltd, to a local enthusiast who amassed a significant collection of cars over a very short period of time.
 He sparingly, and in some cases never, used his cars and they were all stored at the Chequered Flag Stables which was a car storage facility in Moorabbin, a southern suburb of Melbourne.
 At the time of purchase the odometer was 31,508 miles.
 The owner passed away some eighteen months ago and his car collection has just been sold off by his estate